The perpetually fascinating Andre Assis has just published a new cosmology book entitled —

-According to “Relational Mechanics” the inertial forces are due to a gravitational interaction between the test body and the distant galaxies.
-The centrifugal force and the Coriolis force are deduced and interpreted as real forces of gravitational origin, being exerted by the galaxies on the test body, whenever there is a relative rotation between the body and the set of galaxies.
+According to “Relational Mechanics” inertial forces are due to a gravitational interaction between the test body and distant galaxies.
+Centrifugal force and Coriolis force are deduced and interpreted as real forces of gravitational origin, being exerted by the galaxies on the test body, whenever there is a relative rotation between the body and the set of galaxies.

 “Relational Mechanics” explains Newton’s bucket experiment with the curvature of the water being due to a gravitational interaction between the water and the set of distant galaxies, when there is a relative rotation between the water and the set of galaxies.